Manifesto · Monochronicle

 The Work Has to Actually Get Made

-Production is the variable that most consistently exposes the gap between what gets selected and what the commissioning process was actually designed to produce.
-When administrators skip the feasibility conversation before the brief goes out, they discover it later: after a contract is signed, after a community has been promised something specific, after an artist has invested months in a concept that turns out to be unbuildable within the stated budget.
+Production is the variable that most consistently exposes the gap between expectations and reality.
+The feasibility conversation must happen before the brief goes out, a contract is signed, a community has been promised something specific, or an artist has invested months in a concept that turns out to be unbuildable within the stated budget.

 Production encompasses everything between selection and installation: material sourcing, fabrication, structural engineering, permitting, site preparation, installation logistics, and the long-term maintenance plan that determines whether the work still looks intentional in fifteen years.
-Each of these steps has its own timeline, its own cost, and its own risk profile.
-Programs that treat production as the artist's problem alone regularly produce outcomes that disappoint everyone.
 Programs that build production thinking into the brief, the budget, and the selection criteria produce work that endures.

 Monochronicle helps bring projects to life and sustain them over time by coordinating production and maintenance through trusted partners or in-house expertise.